Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 • Manufacturing

-• *6 Renewable diesel: Manufactured from waste cooking oil and other sources, it cuts CO2 emissions by 90% compared with petroleum-derived fuel.
+• *3 Renewable diesel fuel: Fuel made from waste cooking oil and other materials, reducing CO2 emissions by 90% compared to petroleum-based fuels.

 Materials and Parts Procurement Stage: Emission Reduction through Collaboration with Suppliers